antonfirsov/docs/docs/fundamentals/networking/telemetry/tracing.md

 The http connection setup span is a separate span with its own TraceId as its lifetime is independent from each individual HttpClient request.
 Many HttpClient requests can be made over the same http connection, and if its already established and available (http 1.1 supports sequential requests over the same connection, http 2 & 3 enable parallel requests) then the request can reuse that connection.
 This span will have child spans for DNS lookup, TCP socket connecting and the TLS handshake as applicable.

 ## Extending Traces

+>>> TODO: Move this paragraph up.
+Reference it from other paragraphs.

 There are a couple of approaches that can be taken to augment the existing tracing functionality from System.Net.